UmmItC/Article/Linux/Built-in-Tools/rm/index.md

 ### Using rm with Caution: the -f Flag

-The `-f` flag, which stands for "force," is a potent option that removes files and directories without any prompts or warnings.
+The `-f` flag, which stands for `force` is a potent option that removes files and directories without any prompts or warnings.
 While this can be useful for batch operations, exercise caution, as you can easily delete important data unintentionally.

 ```shell
 rm -f filename